 So, this what your dog does, it eliminates and urinates at home so you can follow the smell and find your way home.
 Now this might seem far fetched but we have to remember that dogs are very closely related wolfs and this is a natural behavior to them.
 They will go by their instincts and do what they are programmed to do.

 So in this case, establishing yourself as the packleader would be the way to solve this problem.
 If your dog sees you as the packleader the responsibility of protecting the pack will fall on you and the dog will no longer be worried when you are gone.
 This is one example of why a properly potty trained dog suddenly can start toiletting inside.
 If you need more assistance on this issue, I suggest you take a look at the Online Dog Trainer.
-Here is a link to my review of this excellent online dog training program which can help you with any dog related issue you might have. https://dogtrainingeasily.com/the-online-dog-trainer-review
+Here is a link to the Online Dog Trainer, where you can sign up for a free course on Potty Training